-Fifteen-year-old Gabby had a tough time at home with her bipolar mother.
+Fifteen-year-old Gabby had a tough time at home with her mother who has bipolar disorder.
 Then it got worse when both parents went to jail.
 That’s when Gabby and her brother Dominic were placed in the Leake & Watts Family Foster Care Program with Hyacinth, a dedicated Foster Parent.
 In Hyacinth’s supportive home, Gabby has done well in school and become a much more open and expressive person.
 Still, she and Dominic look forward to reuniting with their father.
 The program will help him find housing and a job when he leaves prison.
 Meantime, to help them stay connected, Hyacinth makes sure they have the opportunity to talk on the phone with both of their parents several times a week.

 Make Better Choices